SamahAliIriqat/Prediction-of-Product-Sales/README.md

 ## Model

-As a result of prediction the best model is the  lqssificqtion regression prediction (Random Forest Technique), which have th minimum error with a high accuracy;in which R-squared: 00.8069287081198013, this means that this value describe approximately 81% of the variance for outlet sales variable that's explained by an some features.But MAE in Random Forest is much smaller than MAE in Linear Regression (2445.57 < 4177.05), so Random Forest has a smallest error as shown below: Linear Regression: MAE (train): 4181.90 MAE (test): 4177.05 MSE (train): 36979860.90 MSE (test): 35478020.68 RMSE (train): 6081.11 RMSE (test): 5956.34
+As a result of prediction the best model is the classification regression prediction (Random Forest Technique) because it appears to be the most suitable for production, which have the minimum error with a high accuracy; in which R-squared: 00.8069287081198013, this means that this value describe approximately 81% of the variance for outlet sales variable that's explained by an some features

-Random Forest: Best Random Forest MAE: 2445.5727708585323 Best Random Forest MSE: 18120064.019785218 Best Random Forest RMSE: 4256.766850531659
+1. Recall Score: While the KNN model and the Logistic Regression model achieved similar results for recall, precision and f1-score, in the classification report of the best model, the Logistic Regression shows better performance in the recall score.
+In this case, a high recall is crucial because we want to minimize false negatives (predicting no stroke when one actually occurs).
+A higher recall means we are better at identifying actual stroke cases, which is more important than minimizing false positives.
+2. Model Interpretability: Logistic Regression models are generally more interpretable than KNN models.
+This means that we can understand the factors contributing to the model's predictions, making it easier to identify important variables and potential biases.
+Interpretability is often critical in healthcare settings for building trust and ensuring ethical decision making.
+3. Computational Efficiency: Logistic regression is generally faster to train and predict than KNN, especially with larger datasets.
+While the dataset in this code is relatively small, this becomes a larger factor in cases where the dataset is larger.
+4. Robustness to Outliers: While not explicitly addressed, logistic regression may be more robust to outliers than KNN.
+KNN's predictions are highly influenced by nearby data points.
+Outliers can distort these predictions, making logistic regression a safer bet in cases where outliers are present.

 ## Recommendations: